LunarMarathon/graphToTable/.github/ISSUE_TEMPLATE/Important note.md

 ---
 name: Important note
-about: Read this before raising an issue
+about: Read this before raising an issue (Don't use it to raise an issue)
-title: ''
+title: 'DON'T USE THIS TEMPLATE.
+Go back and pick the right one after reading'
 labels: ''
 assignees: ''